 - NO RISK PURCHASE: We commit no-hassle returns on our Compression Ankle Socks for Women & Men if...

-- EASY TO WASH & MAINTAIN: Physix arch & foot compression socks wash well manually or by machine and...
+- EASY TO WASH & MAINTAIN: Physix arch support socks wash well manually or by machine and dries...

 Wearing compression socks with ankle support will bring a lot of relief to your ankle and prevent further injuries.
 Using compression socks will also bring you relief if you are already experiencing inflammation on your ankle.

 Compression socks are not as restrictive as braces.
 Also, they are thinner and more comfortable to wear with all types of hiking boots.

 Soft tissues are more prone to injuries when they are dehydrated.
 Therefore, it is important for those with weak ankles to stay hydrated at all times—and we are not just talking about when they are on a hike.